-When I was about 35 years old, my former wife Etta gave me a pierced earing for Christmas.
-We had recently been to Shakespeare's birthplace, and she apparently thought I would look fetching (but fetching what?) in an earing.
+When I was about 35 years old, my former wife Etta gave me a pierced earring for Christmas.
+We had recently been to Shakespeare's birthplace, and she apparently thought I would look fetching (but fetching what?) in an earring.
 I unwrapped the small package while sitting on the floor in front of the fireplace in my mother's living room in Dickinson.
 My grandmother Rhoda Straus looked on in consternation from a nearby couch.
-When the gold earing was exhibited and explained to her, she shook her head and laughed, and then barked out, "It's a good thing Dick didn't live to see this!" she said.
+When the gold earring was exhibited and explained to her, she shook her head and laughed, and then barked out, "It's a good thing Dick didn't live to see this!" she said.

 So I never pierced my ear.